IanCapo/Mobile-Dev-Assignment-1/README.md

  ---
  I have built a static website consisting of 7 interconnected html files, static assets like images and a CSS file.

- I have uttilised components if the bootstrap framework and added a few custom styles in the style.css file
+ I have uttilised components of the bootstrap framework and added a few custom styles in the style.css file

  ## To wiew the website
 > Download or clone the repository